Software engineers apply scientific and mathematical principles to create computer software and solve problems

 To further your career progression, you may consider training in areas such as business, management and finance.

-An entry-level post typically involves working under supervision, formulating the scope of, and objectives, for systems and designing code.
-After around three years, you may progress to preparing detailed specifications from which programs may be written and be competent to work at the highest technical level.
+After around three years, depending on the ability and experience gained, you may progress to preparing detailed specifications from which programs may be written and be competent to work at the highest technical level.

 A senior software engineer often supervises the activities of a team of developers for a large project or several smaller projects.
 This usually requires a minimum of five years' experience.